Adequate & Equitable Funding

 • Percentage of children and adults with health insurance

-• Percent of residents not living in poverty
+• Percentage of residents not living in poverty